phpbench/phpbench/docs/writing-benchmarks.rst

 The above will assert that an average of more than 10 operations are completed in a millisecond.
 See :ref:`time_unit` and :ref:`mode` for more information.

-For more information about assertions see :ref:`assertions-asserters`.
+For more information about assertions see :doc:`assertions-asserters`.

 .. _cartesian product: https://en.wikipedia.org/wiki/Cartesian_product
 .. _Relative standard deviation: https://en.wikipedia.org/wiki/Coefficient_of_variation